xeraa/java-logging/readme.md

 1. Copy a log line and start parsing it with the Grok Debugger in Kibana, for example with the pattern `^\[%{TIMESTAMP_ISO8601:timestamp}\]%{SPACE}%{LOGLEVEL:level}` — show [https://github.com/logstash-plugins/logstash-patterns-core/blob/master/patterns/grok-patterns](https://github.com/logstash-plugins/logstash-patterns-core/blob/master/patterns/grok-patterns) to get started.
-The rest will be done with the *logstash.conf*.
+The rest of the pattern can be copied from *logstash.conf*.
 1. Point to [https://github.com/elastic/ecs](https://github.com/elastic/ecs) for the naming conventions.
 1. Show the Data Visualizer in Machine Learning by uploading the LOG file.
-The output is actually quite good already, but we are sticking with our manual rules for now.
+The output is actually quite good already, but we are sticking to our manual rules for now.
 1. Find the log statements in Kibana's Discover view for the *parse* index.
 1. Show the pipeline in Kibana's Monitoring view as well as the other components in Monitoring.
 1. How many log events should we have?
 40. But we have 42 entries instead.
 Even though 42 would generally be the perfect